The Fire & EMS Laptops Buying Guide

 - Appropriate mounting system.
 Mounting solutions for fire truck and ambulances should allow for safe deployment of airbags and ease of access.
 The type of mount will depend on the make and model of the vehicle and may be available in both console or pedestal systems.

 - Swivel screen.
 In ambulances or in the cab of a fire truck, a swivel display may be a useful feature to make the laptop useful to the driver as well as the passenger.
 A swivel mount will also provide dual viewing capability.
-Check out the capabilities of the fully rugged Toughbook CF-19.
+Although heavier than the convertible 2-in-1 models, the TOUGHBOOK 40 is highly adaptive and modular.
+It’s a good option for those working out of vehicles.

 - Weight.
 When riding in or on a fire truck or carrying a device around at the site of a fire, consider weight as a factor in selecting a laptop.
-A lightweight convertible tablet PC such as the fully rugged CF-19 may be an option for both fire and EMS use.
+A lightweight convertible tablet PC such as the fully-rugged TOUGHBOOK G2 and slightly bigger 33 are greatoptions for both fire and EMS use.

 - Ergonomic features.
 Firefighters are on their feet for long periods of time.
 Ask for features such as a shoulder strap with elasticity and dome support for the palm of the hand.